SynchronetBBS/sbbs/xtrn/SlyVote/readme.txt

 - Possibly other JavaScript files

-If you are using a beta build of Synchronet 3.17, you must use one built on August 14, 2017 or newer.
-(August 14, 2017 was when the multi-answer polls were added, and the functionality changed slightly.)
+If you are using a beta build of Synchronet 3.17, you must use one built on August 19, 2017 or newer.
+On August 14, 2017, multi-answer polls were added, and the functionality changed slightly.
+Also, the August 19, 2017 build of Synchronet 3.17 added a new messagebase function, close_poll(), which is used by SlyVote.

 SlyVote requires an ANSI terminal, since SlyVote makes use of lightbar menus which do cursor movement, etc.